 Occupational therapy on U.S. News & World Report's list of best career choices

-U.S. News & World Report compiled al list of the 25 best jobs and occupational therapy was ranked #10.
+U.S. News & World Report compiled a list of the 25 best jobs—and occupational therapy was ranked No. 10.